ramses2099/python_assignment4_and_5/README.md

 Use a list to store the players

 Update the program (discussed in class) so it allows you to store the players for the starting lineup.
-This should include the player’s name, position, at bats, and hits.
-In addition, the program should calculate the player’s batting average from at bats and hits.
+This should include the player's name, position, at bats, and hits.
+In addition, the program should calculate the player's batting average from at bats and hits.
 Console
 ============================================================
 Baseball Team Manager
 MENU OPTIONS
-1 – Display lineup
+1 - Display lineup
-2 – Add player
+2 - Add player
-3 – Remove player
+3 - Remove player
-4 – Move player
+4 - Move player
-5 – Edit player position
+5 - Edit player position
-6 – Edit player stats
+6 - Edit player stats
 7 - Exit program
 POSITIONS
 C, 1B, 2B, 3B, SS, LF, CF, RF, P